 You cannot sue your employer, another employer or a worker (whether or not you have the same employer) for causing your work-related injury or occupational disease.
 Section 127 of the Workers Compensation Act bans such lawsuits.

 However, if someone else caused or contributed to the work-related injury or occupational disease, you can choose to sue that “third party,” rather than claim compensation from WorkSafeBC.
-This often arises in cases involving motor vehicle accidents.

 If a third party may have caused your injury, we recommend you speak with a lawyer for advice.